parrotgeek1/Cross-Species_Gene_Finder/README.md

 * add NOT specifying max e value or species on batch file
 * can pause and resume?
-* expire date show for results
+* show expiration date for results
 * more code cleanup